-The Digital Film Lighting I course teaches basic lighting for digital film production.
-Students learn industry light sources, mounting devices, various methods of light control, and the safe use of electricity.
-Additionally, this course covers the basics of color correction and camera filtration when using tungsten, fluorescent, and daylight sources.
-Emphasis is placed on essential lighting design and working within a production budget.
+The Digital Film Lighting I Course teaches basic lighting for digital film and video production.
+Students learn industry standards and best practices, beginning with the safe use of electricity.
+Additionally, this course covers the basics of set safety, the OSHA safety bulletins, location power documentation and requirements, 3-point lighting fundamentals, use of lighting plots, color correction and light modification using lighting accessories and grip hardware.
+Emphasis is placed on essential lighting design and learning how to "see the light."